Connect with others who understand.

 AA amyloidosis is a type of amyloidosis that develops when other diseases cause ongoing inflammation.
 Inflammation is a healing process the body uses when it is injured or infected.
 However, when this process goes on for too long, it can cause damage.
 During the body’s inflammatory response, the liver makes a protein called serum amyloid A (SAA) protein.
 When inflammation lasts for a long time, pieces of SAA can form amyloid deposits in different organs, which can result in AA amyloidosis.

 Several health conditions can cause inflammation and lead to amyloidosis.
 About 50 percent of people with AA amyloidosis have rheumatoid arthritis.
 Other types of arthritis can also lead to this condition, including juvenile arthritis, psoriatic arthritis, ankylosing spondylitis, and Reiter’s syndrome.
+Other underlying diseases that can be risk factors for developing amyloidosis include:

 • Inflammation-causing genetic diseases, such as familial Mediterranean fever (FMF) or tumor necrosis factor receptor-associated periodic syndrome (TRAPS)